-uThukela DM staff37 have confirmed the status of these 5 production boreholes, and noted that water quality is still poor (generally high sulphate).
+uThukela DM staff38 have confirmed the status of these 5 production boreholes, and noted that water quality is still poor (generally high sulphate).
 They are located in the following areas:

 - Limehill: Discharges into Limehill reservoir.
 Normally only used in Winter.
-In current use due to low output of the Olifantskop WTP. - Rockcliff: Not functional at present (and in last few months), as the water table at that point has dropped.
-It fed the Ekuvukeni reservoir. - KwaJwili: It feeds the Ekuvukeni reservoir.
-In current daily use. - Qhinkhowe: It feeds the Ekuvukeni reservoir.
+In current use but the pump had to be removed recently and sent for repairs (pump has not yet been reinstated) - Rockcliff: Not functional at present (and in last few months), as the water table at that point has dropped.
+It fed the Ekuvukeni reservoir. uTDM has recently conducted a yield test on this borehole and is awaiting the results. - KwaJwili: It feeds the Ekuvukeni reservoir.
+In current daily use but automation has failed on the pump. uTDM plan to subject it to a yield test and are also allowing for recovery of the aquifer - Qhinkhowe: It feeds the Ekuvukeni reservoir.
 In current daily use.
 Located close to the Ubusi River.
-The pump is powered by a diesel engine, and the yield is particularly good. - Ekuvukeni (central): Use of this borehole has been completely discontinued, due to the poor water quality (it is downstream of a large cemetery).
+The pump is powered by a diesel engine, and the yield is still particularly good. - Ekuvukeni (central): Use of this borehole has been completely discontinued, due to poor water quality (it is downstream of a large cemetery). uTDM will conduct a further water quality test to identify possible improvements.